CSU-LishenZhang/diPaRIS/README.md

 #### 5. **Model Training and Cross-Validation**
 The `main()` function handles the training process, performing K-Fold cross-validation, compiling the model, training it, and evaluating the performance.
 It also computes key metrics such as accuracy, precision, recall, F1-score, AUC, and AUPR.

-Here is a refined version of your guide for predicting binding sites using diPaRIS:

----

 ## A Guide to Utilizing diPaRIS for the Prediction of Binding Sites